Sallie Updyke Mundy: Early life and education

-She was born in Elmira, New York and was raised in Tioga, Pennsylvania.
+Mundy was born in Elmira, New York and was raised in Tioga, Pennsylvania.

-In 1984, she graduated from Washington & Jefferson College.
-In 1987, she graduated from University of Pittsburgh School of Law.
+She graduated with a Bachelor of Arts from Washington & Jefferson College in 1984.
+She graduated with a Juris Doctor from University of Pittsburgh School of Law in 1987.

 Legal career

-From 1987 to 1988, Munday served in a judicial clerkship under the Honorable Robert M. Kemp, President Judge of the Tioga County Courts of Common Pleas.
+From 1987 to 1988, Mundy served in a judicial clerkship under the Honorable Robert M. Kemp, President Judge of the Tioga County Courts of Common Pleas.
 In 1988, she entered private practice, working as a defense attorney in the field of medical malpractice.

-Employed as an attorney with the firm of McQuade Blasko in State College, Pennsylvania from 1988 to 1985, she briefly worked as an attorney for the law offices of Stephen Ryan in Bala Cynwyd from 1995 too 1996 and Swartz Campbell & Detweiler in Philadelphia from 1996 to 1998 before securing her position as an attorney with the Philadelphia law firm, McEldrew & Fullam, where she worked from 1998 to 2009.
+Employed as an attorney with the firm of McQuade Blasko in State College, Pennsylvania from 1988 to 1995, she briefly worked as an attorney for the law offices of Stephen Ryan in Bala Cynwyd from 1995 to 1996 and Swartz Campbell & Detweiler in Philadelphia from 1996 to 1998 before securing her position as an attorney with the Philadelphia law firm, McEldrew & Fullam, where she worked from 1998 to 2009.

 A past chair of the Disciplinary Hearing Committee, on which she served as a member from 1995 to 2001, Mundy was also a member of the board of directors of the Pennsylvania Interest on Lawyer Trust Accounts (IOLTA) from 1997 to 2003.

 From 2008 to 2009, she served as a volunteer public defender.

+Judicial career

 From 2010 to 2016, Mundy served as a judge with the Superior Court of Pennsylvania.
 In 2014, she participated with two of her superior court colleagues, Judge Cheryl Lynn Allen and Judge Christine L. Donohue, in a special argument session hosted by the Pennsylvania State University's Dickinson School of Law at University Park from April 1 to 2.
 The special outreach session was designed to help educate high school, college students and members of the general public about the operations of Pennsylvania's superior court system, and gave attendees the opportunity to witness more than thirty cases related to civil, criminal, and family law.